SlimeVR/SlimeVR-Docs-Site/defines_guide.md

 # DIY GUIDE FOR DEFINES.H FILE

-#### To use this project with your specific configuration,  you're need to make changes in defines.h file
+**To use this project with your specific configuration, you need to make changes in defines.h file**

 ![](https://i.imgur.com/QWwc7kH.png)

+## Select your hardware settings

-##### First you need to change these lines which would select your IMU model, board and defines if you have second IMU or not (works only for BNO).
+First you need to change these lines which would select your IMU model and board.

 ```c
 #define IMU IMU_BNO085